paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 `/experimental/paras/auctions/current` ENDPOINT

-An auction will either be in two phases `starting` or `ending`.
-During this period when querying the endpoint you will receive a `finishEnd` which will denote the last block where the `AuctionClosed` event will take place as well as the `Leased` event.
-These events will be under the `on_initialize` key.
+An ongoing auction is either in one of two phases: `starting` or `ending`.
+During an ongoing auction the endpoint returns a `finishEnd` key which denotes the block where the `AuctionClosed` and `Leased` events are emitted.
+The aforementioned events are emitted under the `on_initialize` key.

 It is important to index this block for the current `auctionIndex` because this will be your source of truth of where the winners of the auction are stored.